ak5k/reaper-sdk-vscode/README.md

 Mainstream Linux distributions usually include compiler and many of other necessary tools.
 On Ubuntu, command `sudo apt install build-essential cmake gdb git valgrind` installs all necessary tools.
 ### All platforms
 * Install [Visual Studio Code](https://code.visualstudio.com/) (VSCode).
 * Install [Git](https://git-scm.com/downloads), if not already installed.
 Microsoft's Git for Windows doesn't seem to play well with Visual Studio Code.
-Recommended default installation options are fine.
 * On Windows, open **Developer PowerShell (or Command Prompt) for VS**.
 On MacOS and Linux, use regular Terminal.
 Change directory to user preferred location for source repositories, or make one.
 * Get [reaper-sdk-vscode](https://github.com/ak5k/reaper-sdk-vscode) files, preferably with `git clone --recursive https://github.com/ak5k/reaper-sdk-vscode.git`, or by [creating a new repository from this template](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) and cloning it to local host.
 Currently templates don't include submodules, in this case [WDL](https://www.cockos.com/wdl/) library.
 * Change directory to `reaper-sdk-vscode/sdk/plugin`.